avf/mobile-app-dev/exercises/index.md

 	- Creativity
 	- Scope/Number of features.
 However, be careful, it's much better to have fewer features and have them work really well.
 - What you won't be graded on:
 	- Visual design.
-This is mainly a technical course, so visual design isn't super important.
+This is mainly a technical class, so visual design isn't super important.
 As long as UI elements are laid out properly and work on different device sizes, they don't have to look super fancy.

 ## Code review